 Even though professional transport may seem like a logical choice, it is not the only one.
-The advantage of moving alone is that if you know some packing tips and tricks you could find some free packing materials for moving and pack everything from clothes to electronics into your vehicle and cruise to your new home.
+The advantage of moving alone is that if you know some packing tips and tricks you could find some free packing materials for moving and pack everything from clothes and small furniture to electronics into your vehicle and cruise to your new home.
 That is if you don’t mind driving for hours or you’re relocating to a suburb nearby.
 Another option is to hire a driver to drive your car to the destination.

 You may opt for a professional driver or someone you know or got a recommendation for.
 That can be a friend, a friend of a friend, or even a student looking to earn some cash.
 Such an arrangement sounds like the cheapest way to move out of state and can be one of the ways to reduce costs when moving.
 Also, this way, you can circumvent the ban most companies impose on transporting belongings in cars.
 You may even send a pet on the journey or a significant amount of your belongings if you’re moving into a smaller home and don’t have many unwanted items to donate.
 Hiring a driver can be a perfect solution for shorter distances.

 However, long-distance moves create an array of potential problems and reveal significant downsides.
 Besides the driver’s compensation, you’ll have to take into account the expenses for their meals and accommodation during the trip, as well as the ticket for them to return home.
 Then there’s also gas.
 Aside from finances, there is the question of safety.
 Not only will your car have to endure the strain of a cross-country trip, but the risks of accidents or theft will be a lot higher.
 If you’re not willing to put your vehicle through all that without urgent need, go with the pros.